sarthakkmishraa/sarthakkmishraa/README.md

 - 🔭 Working as a Java Developer.
 I love exploring and learning something new about tech.
--     Skills : Coding I Data Science I ML
+-     Skills : Coding, Data Science and ML
 - 👯 I am willing to collaborate on projects and hackathons.
 - 💬 Ask me about anything, I'm happy to help!